UNIVERSITY OF MIAMI RHINOLOGY AND ENDOSCOPIC SKULL BASE SURGERY

 Surgical Case Load:

-Every year the fellow is expected to perform as surgeon of record a minimum of 150-200 patients (300-400 sinonasal surgical procedures).
-Approximately 60% of these are advanced revision inflammatory cases, and 20% are sinonasal and/or skull base neoplasms (excluding pituitaries).
-South Florida is endemic for destructive advanced CRS polyps cases (AERD and AFS) in over 60% of the cases.
+Every year the fellow is expected to perform as surgeon of record on a minimum of 150-200 patients (300-400 sinonasal surgical procedures).
+Approximately 60% of these are advanced revision inflammatory cases, and 20% are sinonasal and/or skull base neoplasms (in addition to pituitaries).
+South Florida is very endemic for destructive advanced CRS polyps cases (example: AERD, AFS, eosinophilic mucin CRSwNP) in over 60% of polyp cases.
 This provides the fellow ample opportunity to perform advanced procedures (extended sinusotomies, etc.) even on primary chronic inflammatory surgical cases.

 Research Responsibilities: